-Cenk Uygur, founder of The Young Turks (TYT) , gets a lot of flack for calling his organization a name that triggers pain for many in the Armenian-American community and beyond.
+Cenk Uygur, founder of The Young Turks (TYT) , gets a lot of flack for giving his organization a name that triggers pain for many, especially those in the Armenian-American community.

 Unfamiliar with what I’m talking about?
-TYT has become a network with bonafide progressive street cred, garnering more than one billion (billion with a b) YouTube views.
-But back in the early 1900s, The Young Turks was the name of the group that perpetrated the Armenian Genocide – slaughtering approximately 1.5 million Armenians and forcing deportations throughout the Ottoman Empire of the survivors from 1915-1923.
-The Young Turks of a century ago decimated a population that still, today, has not fully healed.
+TYT has become a network with bonafide progressive street cred, garnering more than one billion (billion with a b) YouTube views since its inception.
+But back in the early 1900s, The Young Turks was the name of the group that perpetrated the Armenian Genocide – slaughtering approximately 1.5 million Armenians and forcing deportations throughout both the Ottoman Empire and its successor state, the Republic of Turkey.
+The forced deportation of the survivors of that holocaust lasted from 1915-1923.
+The Young Turks of a century ago decimated a population that, even today, has not fully healed.

 For several reasons, I chose to write on this topic today – the topic being the use of words many consider offensive, insulting, dehumanizing, or painful because of their association to a racial, ethnic or religious group’s intergenerational trauma.

 First, the impetus for this article is a piece, published in the LA Progressive, by Maria Armoudian entitled, “Young Turks and Dead Armenians.”
 In it Dr. Armoudian, who is of Armenian decent, says that we should “not rub salt into our collective wounds by touting or elevating the names of murderous regimes like ‘The Young Turks.’”

 As an African-American who is the direct descendant of enslaved Americans whose forced labor built this country – a country that still honors and holds in high esteem the men who enslaved my ancestors – I understand Maria’s proposition.
 I understand the power of words.